Slow-Cooker Italian Beef Sandwiches

 - In a 6-qt. stockpot, heat 3 tablespoons oil over medium-high heat; brown roast on all sides.
 Sprinkle with 2 teaspoons each salt and pepper.
 Transfer to a 6-qt. slow cooker.

 - Remove roast; cool slightly.
 Strain cooking juices into a small saucepan, reserving strained mixture and removing thyme stems.
 Skim fat from juices; heat through and keep warm.
-Coarsely shred beef with two forks; stir in reserved strained mixture.
+Coarsely shred beef with 2 forks; stir in reserved strained mixture.
 If desired, moisten beef with some of the cooking juices.

 - To serve, preheat broiler.
 Arrange buns on baking sheets, cut side up.
 Broil 3-4 inches from heat until lightly toasted.
 Remove from oven; top each bun with 2/3 cup beef mixture and 1 slice cheese.
 Broil until cheese is melted, about 30 seconds.

 - Top with peppers and, if desired, giardiniera.
 Serve with cooking juices for dipping.
-Yield: 12 servings.